Waikato/wekaDeeplearning4j/DEVELOPMENT.md

 ```
 - In the `dl4j_format` folder, you should now have `.zip` files for all models that were successfully converted.
 Check the logs for information on models that couldn't be converted.

-Check out the [Conversion README](src/main/java/weka/dl4j/scripts/keras_downloading/README.md) for more info.
-Note that you only need to do these steps if attempting to release new versions of the models - this is unlikely to be needed
-for the currently implemented models, as the pretrained weights don't change.

 ### Reverse Channels